ScaleWeather/mappers_warp/README.md

-# Not GdalWarp
+# Mappers Warp

- Very simplistic implementation of GdalWarp in Rust
+Very simplistic tool for reprojecting maps, based on the GdalWarp, using mappers for geographic projection.

+This tool is effectively a reimplementation of GdalWarp code - all credit for the algorithm creation goes to the GDAL developers.